 Where does my toilet and sink water drain into?

-The first one brings the water into the house and the second one takes the water out of the house.
+Your house has two basic systems of water.
+The first one brings the water into the house, and the second one takes the water out of the house.
 In other blogs, I have talked about where water in Minneapolis and St. Paul comes from.
 In this blog, you will learn about where wastewater goes.

-Within the past few decades, every town has had a push or mandate to separate the storm water from the wastewater.
-It was mandated because it is not necessary to treat the storm water and it was becoming too expensive to treat storm water with the same kind of treatment that must be used for sewage.
-The grates that you see on the side of the roads are now used for storm water only and lead directly to a river or body of water without being treated.
+Within the past few decades, every town has had a push or mandate to separate stormwater from wastewater.
+It was mandated because it is not necessary to treat the stormwater, and it was becoming too expensive to treat stormwater with the same kind of treatment that must be used for sewage.
+The grates that you see on the side of the roads are now used for stormwater only and lead directly to a river or body of water without being treated.